 Direct GatewayRemote clusters, Confluent Cloud, Ververica, AWS Managed Flink.
 Enter gateway URL directly.Bearer token, Basic Auth, or None

-Admin Session 🛡Platform operators and administrators.
-Full cluster job visibility, advanced reports, cross-session oversight.Admin passcode (default: admin1234)
+Admin SessionPlatform operators.
+Full cluster job visibility, cross-session oversight, advanced reports.Admin passcode (default: admin1234)

-flowchart TD B["🌐 Browser\nlocalhost:3030"] N["nginx\nflink-studio container"] GW["Flink SQL Gateway :8083"] JM["Flink JobManager :8081"] TM1["TaskManager 1 · 10 slots"] TM2["TaskManager 2 · 10 slots"] K["Apache Kafka"] S["MinIO / S3"] B-->|"/flink-api/"|N B-->|"/jobmanager-api/"|N N-->|"proxy"|GW N-->|"proxy"|JM GW-->JM JM-->TM1 JM-->TM2 TM1-->K TM2-->K TM1-->S style B fill:#1a2130,stroke:#00d4aa,color:#f0f6fc style N fill:#1a2130,stroke:#4fa3e0,color:#f0f6fc style GW fill:#1a2130,stroke:#9b72cf,color:#f0f6fc style JM fill:#1a2130,stroke:#9b72cf,color:#f0f6fc style TM1 fill:#1a2130,stroke:#3fb950,color:#f0f6fc style TM2 fill:#1a2130,stroke:#3fb950,color:#f0f6fc style K fill:#1a2130,stroke:#f0a500,color:#f0f6fc style S fill:#1a2130,stroke:#f0a500,color:#f0f6fc
+flowchart TD B["Browser\nlocalhost:3030"] N["nginx\nflink-studio container"] GW["Flink SQL Gateway :8083"] JM["Flink JobManager :8081"] TM1["TaskManager 1"] TM2["TaskManager 2"] K["Apache Kafka"] S["MinIO / S3"] B-->|"/flink-api/"|N B-->|"/jobmanager-api/"|N N-->|"proxy"|GW N-->|"proxy"|JM GW-->JM JM-->TM1 JM-->TM2 TM1-->K TM2-->K TM1-->S style B fill:#111820,stroke:#00d4aa,color:#f0f6fc style N fill:#111820,stroke:#4fa3e0,color:#f0f6fc style GW fill:#111820,stroke:#9b72cf,color:#f0f6fc style JM fill:#111820,stroke:#9b72cf,color:#f0f6fc style TM1 fill:#111820,stroke:#3fb950,color:#f0f6fc style TM2 fill:#111820,stroke:#3fb950,color:#f0f6fc style K fill:#111820,stroke:#f0a500,color:#f0f6fc style S fill:#111820,stroke:#f0a500,color:#f0f6fc

-State & Session Management
+State Management

-StateStorageSurvives Reload?
+StateStorageSurvives Reload

-Editor tabs & SQL contentlocalStorage (auto-saved)✅ Yes
+Editor tabs and SQL contentlocalStorage (auto-saved)Yes

-SQL Gateway session handleIn-memory only❌ Reconnect required
+SQL Gateway session handleIn-memory onlyNo — reconnect required

-Full workspaceJSON file (export/import)✅ Via import
+Full workspaceJSON file (export/import)Yes, via import

 All Features